|Guide||♦||30 Triplogs||Mine 0||0 Topics|

-There are no signs identifying this trail, but it is easy to follow, as it sticks close to the shoreline of Riggs Lake.
+No signs identify this trail, but it is easy to follow as it sticks close to the shoreline of Riggs Lake.

-Rounding the north shore, the trail becomes a narrow footpath that ambles among tall ferns and marshy inlets.
-The fire scarred summit of Merrill Peak can be seen rising above the lake to the south.
+As you are rounding the north shore, the trail becomes a narrow footpath that ambles among tall ferns and marshy inlets.
+The fire-scarred summit of Merrill Peak rises above the lake to the south.

-Turning south, the trail crosses a marshy area, where a nameless creek supplies the lake's water.
-Alder thickets and giant leaved cowparsnip plants crowd the trail here.
+Turning south, you cross a marshy area, where a nameless creek supplies the lake's water.
+Alder thickets and giant leaved cow parsnip plants crowd the trail here.

-The trail soon reaches the broad, grassy, south shore of Riggs Lake, near the campground, where many people enjoy fishing from.
-The boat ramp and parking lot soon come into view, where this short little hike comes to an end. - May 15 2008 Preston the yeti & ryan321
+The trail soon reaches the broad, grassy, south shore of Riggs Lake, near the campground, where many people enjoy fishing.
+The boat ramp and parking lot soon come into view, where this short little hike comes to an end.

 Check out the Official Route and Triplogs.